Maria Montessori: 1896–1901: Early career and family

 From 1896 to 1901, Montessori worked with and researched "phrenasthenic children"—in modern terms, children experiencing some form of cognitive delay, illness, or disability.
 She also began to travel, study, speak, and publish nationally and internationally, coming to prominence as an advocate for women's rights and education for children with learning difficulties.

-On 31 March 1898, her only child – a son named Mario Montessori (31 March 1898 – 1982) was born.
-Mario Montessori was born out of her love affair with Giuseppe Montesano, a fellow doctor who was co-director with her of the Orthophrenic School of Rome.
+On 31 March 1898, she gave birth to her only child, a son named Mario Montessori (31 March 1898 – 1982).
+Mario was born out of her love affair with Giuseppe Montesano, a fellow doctor who was co-director with her of the Orthophrenic School of Rome.
 If Montessori married, she would be expected to cease working professionally.
 Instead of marriage, Montessori decided to continue her work and studies.
 Montesano's family also opposed the relationship due to class differences and insisted that the child's birth be kept secret.
 Montessori agreed under the condition that neither of them would marry anyone else.
 The name in the child's birth registration was Mario Pipilli, born of unknown parents.
 When the father of her child was pressured by family to make a more advantageous social connection and subsequently married, Montessori was left feeling betrayed and decided to leave the university hospital.
 She was forced to place her son in the care of a wet nurse living in the countryside, distraught to miss the first few years of his life.
 She would later be reunited with her son in his teenage years, where he proved to be a great assistant in her research.

 Work with children with learning difficulties

 After graduating from the University of Rome in 1896, she went into private practice and was accepted as a surgical assistant in the university.
 Montessori also continued with her research at the university's psychiatric clinic.
-In 1897, As part of her work, she visited asylums in Rome where she observed children with mental disabilities, observations that were fundamental to her future educational work.
+In 1897, as part of her work, she visited asylums in Rome where she observed children with mental disabilities, observations that were fundamental to her future educational work.
 She also read and studied the works of 19th-century physicians and educators Jean Marc Gaspard Itard and Édouard Séguin, who greatly influenced her work.
 Montessori was intrigued by Itard's ideas and created a far more specific and organized system for applying them to the everyday education of children with disabilities.
-When she discovered the works of Jean Itard and Édouard Séguin they gave her a new direction in thinking and influenced her to focus on children with learning difficulties.
+When she discovered the works of Itard and Séguin they gave her a new direction in thinking and influenced her to focus on children with learning difficulties.
 Also in 1897, Montessori audited the university courses in pedagogy and read "all the major works on educational theory of the past two hundred years".